“DNA sequencing is a process of determining or identifying the order of nucleotides present in a DNA sequence.”

-Terminologies used into the article:
+Terminologies used in the article:

 |Fragment library||A collection of the entire strand of the DNA (to be sequenced) fragments.|

-|Gaps||Here unsequenced region of the DNA is called the gap|
+|Gaps||Here the un-sequenced region of the DNA is called a gap.|

-|Conting||A continuous sequence of the DNA assembled from the single|
+|Conting||A continuous sequence of the DNA is assembled.|

 |Read||The output data came from the sequencer machine to the computer for one particular sequence.|

-|Coverage||The number of the times the sequencing machine covered the DNA sequence.|
+|Coverage||The number of times the sequencing machine covered the DNA sequence.|

 - Hydrazine: T + C